trailofbits/algo/docs/troubleshooting.md

 You received a message like this:
 ```
-Failed to validate the SSL certificate for api.digitalocean.com:443.
+fatal: [localhost]: FAILED! => {"changed": false, "msg": "Failed to validate the SSL certificate for api.digitalocean.com:443.
 Make sure your managed systems have a valid CA certificate installed.
 You can use validate_certs=False if you do not need to confirm the servers identity but this is unsafe and not recommended.
 Paths checked for this platform: /etc/ssl/certs, /etc/ansible, /usr/local/etc/openssl.
-The exception msg was: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1076).
+The exception msg was: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1076).", "status": -1, "url": "https://api.digitalocean.com/v2/regions"}
 ```

 Your local system does not have a CA certificate that can validate the cloud provider's API.
 Are you using MacPorts instead of Homebrew?
 The MacPorts openssl installation does not include a CA certificate, but you can fix this by installing the [curl-ca-bundle](https://andatche.com/articles/2012/02/fixing-ssl-ca-certificates-with-openssl-from-macports/) port with `port install curl-ca-bundle`.
+That should do the trick.

 ### Could not fetch URL ...
 TLSV1_ALERT_PROTOCOL_VERSION